codejourneys-org/wednesday-javascript-challenge/challenges/2021-02-24/README.md

 - You can participate on GitHub [adding your solution to any "challenge"](https://github.com/codejourneys-org/wednesday-javascript-challenge/blob/main/challenges/how-to.md).
 Jest is setup for writing tests,
 - Use [this jsbin](https://jsbin.com/debisazafu/edit?html,js,output) to write & test your solutions then share a link to your copy in this channel.
+- **Here's a groovy [CodePen Template](https://codepen.io/MoodyBones/pen/MWbrxwM) you can fork & restyle.
+It's set up with TailwindCSS.**
 - Or simply share in a code block, please write it however you prefer!
 - **_Remember to add notes that explain your coding decisions._**